thex3family/thex3family-website/public/content/unlock-your-potential/principles/first-principles-explained/index.md

 So why is reasoning from first principles better?
 The main reason is that it **frees you from constraints** imposed by conventional wisdom, which is often filled with inaccuracies, assumptions, or outdated beliefs.

 A common example can be found in the advice we receive from our parents.
-While they often share valuable life lessons, their situations were different — the world they grew up in was different.
+While they often share valuable life lessons, their situations were different—the world they grew up in was different.
 For example, career advice or strategies for success that worked for them decades ago may not be as effective today due to shifts in technology, economics, or social norms.

 If we simply **reason by analogy**, we'd apply their solutions to our own lives without questioning the assumptions behind them.
 This can lead to frustration when their methods don’t work for us.
 However, if we reason from **first principles**, we can ask: